pcapriotti/optparse-applicative/README.md

   au-revoir                Say goodbye
 ```

-## Bash, Zsh, and Fish Completions
+## Bash, Zsh, Fish, and Pwsh Completions

 `optparse-applicative` has built-in support for the completion of
-command line options and arguments in bash, zsh, and fish shells.
+command line options and arguments in bash, zsh, fish, and pwsh shells.
 Any parser, when run using the `execParser` family of functions,
 is automatically extended with a few (hidden) options for the
 completion system: